Spark-Liang/NoteBook/LOMA/290/ch01 - Organization and Operations.md

   - evaluate on its profitability

-  - responsible for ite own revenues and expense
+  - responsible for its own revenues and expense

-  - make many of its own decision on its operation.

 - **SBU**: (act more lke a independent business)